 Mosquitoes seem to have an almost freakish ability to find us and the human blood that they crave.
 We attract them with the warmth of our bodies and the smell of carbon dioxide and other natural secretions emitted by our skin, among other things.
 Even though they have a short average lifespan of only 2-3 weeks, they can live longer (up to 6 months) and they typically breed very quickly.
 Most females will lay many hundreds of eggs and spawn large numbers of offspring in a very short amount of time.

 They need water to reproduce, so some potential nesting areas for mosquitoes include lakes, swamps/marshes, swimming pools, buckets of water, planters, birdbaths, fish ponds, and trees.

 Using Mosquito Foggers for Mosquito Control

 Mosquito foggers do just that.
 These devices disperse insecticide into the air and should be directed at the areas mosquitoes use to congregate and breed.
 The insecticide appears in the form of a mist or fog of small droplets of insecticide.
 The mosquitoes that come in contact with the poison are killed, often instantly.
 You can discharge fogger contents directly onto foliage and lawns or allow it to drift from a distance.

 Foggers are the devices of choice for pest control professionals when regulating mosquito populations.

 - Thermal foggers use flame to heat coils that convert an insecticide from a liquid into a mist or fog.
-They are ideal for use in outdoor areas like large yards, patios, and so on.
-These devices are capable of operating using only a small propane gas cylinder, which makes them very portable and versatile.
+They are ideal for use in outdoor areas like large yards, patios, etc. These devices can operate using only a small propane gas cylinder, making them very portable and versatile.
 But, be sure not to use them in enclosed spaces due to the risk of asphyxiation and burns!
 Learn more about propane mosquito foggers.